haddyadnan/haddyadnan/README.md

 - 👋 Hi, I’m @haddyadnan
-- 👀 I’m interested in Machine Learning and Data Engineering
+- 👀 I’m interested in Machine Learning and Data Science
 - 💞️ I’m looking to collaborate to build amazing products with positive impacts on the society
 - 📫 How to reach me haddyadnan@gmail.com